Pramipexole hydrochloride monohydrate

 Parkinson's disease is a disease of the brain that affects body movement.
-The symptoms of Parkinson's disease are caused by
+The symptoms of Parkinson's disease are caused

-the brain that controls movement.
+of the brain that controls movement.
 When too little dopamine is produced, this results in Parkinson's disease.

 RESTLESS LEGS SYNDROME (RLS)